vuestorefront/vue-storefront/packages/core/docs/composition/error-handling.md

 ## Errors flow

 Most methods in composables don't directly throw errors when they fail.
-That's why you can't use `try...catch` block to catch errors.
+That's why you can't use the `try...catch` block to catch errors.

 ```vue{7,10-15}
 <script>